vinisha99/marmo-frontend-code-challenge/README.md

 ## Requirements:

 ***We ask that you take no longer than 4 hours for the challenge.
-It is okay if you do not finish all requirements, we want to get a sense of your work and how you structure your code***
+It is okay if you do not finish all tasks, we want to get a sense of your work and how you structure your code***

 * Build out your components in src/components
 * Use Container.js to render your components